Esri/cityengine_for_rhino/README.md

 For debugging, keep the `Release` configuration (we always generate PDBs) and turn off the C++ optimizations in the PumaCodecs and PumaRhino C++ project properties.
 Rebuild and attach the debugger to Rhino and set breakpoints.

 ## Release Notes

+### Puma 1.2.0 Beta 1 (2024-07-29)
+* Added a new component where CGA attributes can be input in bulk via a tree parameter.
+* Supports Rule Packages from CityEngine 2023.1 and older.
+Note, the final version 1.2.0 will support CityEngine 2024.0.
+* Supports Rhino 6 and 7.
+Note, Rhino 6 support will be removed in the final version 1.2.0.

 ### Puma 1.1.0 (2023-07-27)
 * Supports Rule Packages from CityEngine 2023.0 and older.